What credentials are required to transfer?

 Can I schedule an interview?

 Yes.
 You can schedule a transfer interview by calling the main Office of Admission number at 508-565-1373.
-Most transfer interviews are done by Sam Smith, Associate Dean of Enrollment and Coordinator of Transfer Admission or Luis Rosa, Assistant Dean of Admission; however, other admission counselors may also conduct transfer interviews.
+Most transfer interviews are done by Sam Smith, Associate Dean of Enrollment and Coordinator of Transfer Admission; however, other admission counselors may also conduct transfer interviews.
 Interviews are not required, but they are a good place to ask questions directly, learn about Stonehill and our admission policies and get an idea of what courses will transfer.
 Interviews are evaluative and an “interview report” will be filed in your application.
 When you come for an interview it is good to bring in unofficial transcripts from the previous schools you have attended.Back to Top

 Do you offer Open House programs for transfer students?